Pfizer — US 4,041,163

 "Suitable reaction conditions are also reported by Antaki in J. Chem.
 Soc., 4877 (1963)."

-Out of all scientific literature available, ICI selected only four non-patent references.
-Antaki 1963 was one of them — cited twice, for both the compounds and the conditions.
+The patent cites four non-patent references in total; Antaki 1963 is cited twice within it, for the compounds and for the conditions.
 The same patent family cites him again in EP 0539153.

 "Suitable reaction conditions are also reported by Antaki in J. Chem.
 Soc., 4877 (1963)."